calogica/calogica.com/_posts/2019-04-05-snowpipes.md

 alter pipe my_pipe refresh;
 ```

+This simple command allows you to force Snowflake to read the staged files and import them in the table specified in the pipe setup.
+If you have a way to automate the execution of simple SQL command (e.g. via [dbt](https://www.getxbt.com)) then you can automate this!

 Since this sends files to a queue, we'll wait a bit for Snowflake to process the queue of staged files, then we'll verify your post-load row row count.